Greenwashing is a path of least resistance

 Challenge

 As a marketer, I’ve spent many a year developing products and aligning them with human wants, needs, and impulses.
-However, the parameters that guide consumption – e.g., low price, abundant supply, and the perception of quality, carry deep yet intangible trade-offs with the natural world.
+However, the parameters that guide consumption – e.g., scarcity / abundance of supply and the perception of quality vs. cost, carry deep yet often intangible trade-offs with the natural world.

-Consequentially, ecology and profit can have a difficult relationship and may appear weakly correlated, calling for market-level change, or technological revolution.
-Though, to sit still, is to surrender our part of the solution, is somewhat fatalistic, and risks obsolescence.
+Consequentially, ecology and profit can have a difficult relationship and may appear weakly correlated, calling for economic incentive, market regulation, behaviour change, or technological revolution.
+Though, we cannot wait for external conditions to arise before seeking change.
+To do so is to surrender our part of the solution, is somewhat fatalistic, and risks brand obsolescence.
+Instead, we must seek to fulfil our own role in good faith and in alignment with our values and unique sense of enterprise and opportunity.
+Failure to act, is failure to hope.

-Our commercial culture and language also need to change.
-For example, the term ‘consumer’ encapsulates only the profit-centric side of the profit-social-environmental dynamic, only at the end of the supply chain, often leading to devolved accountability.
+For example, the term ‘consumer’ encapsulates only the profit-centric side of the profit-social-environmental dynamic.
+This occurs only at the end of the supply chain, often leading to devolved accountability among suppliers.
+For example, it is easy to blame food waste on consumers.
+However, the cause is more about commerce than consumption.

 Opportunity: Re-address and re-target